RocketChat/docs-old/guides/administration/admin-panel/integrations/README.md

 Available integrations:

-* Incoming Webhook → Let an external service send a request to Rocket.Chat to be processed.
+* Incoming Webhook ÃÂ¢ÃÂÃÂ Let an external service send a request to Rocket.Chat to be processed.
-* Outgoing Webhook → Let Rocket.Chat trigger and optionally send a request to an external service and process the response.
+* Outgoing Webhook ÃÂ¢ÃÂÃÂ Let Rocket.Chat trigger and optionally send a request to an external service and process the response.

 By default the Webhooks is designed to post a message only.
-The _message_ is part of a JSON structure, which has the same format as described in the API documentation on how to [“Post a chat message”](broken-reference/).
+The _message_ is part of a JSON structure, which has the same format as described in the API documentation on how to [ÃÂ¢ÃÂÃÂPost a chat messageÃÂ¢ÃÂÃÂ](broken-reference/).

 If you would like more power and control over various features of Rocket.Chat, aside from sending and receiving messages, take a look at [Rocket.Chat Apps.](https://rocket.chat/marketplace#apps)